ehakawati/jpa_specifications_showcase/README.md

-# Easy intro to JPA specifications by Ehab Al-Hakwati
+# Easy intro to JPA specifications by Ehab Al-Hakawati

 - JPA 2 introduces a criteria API port (JPA Specifications) that can be used to build queries dynamically.
 Writing criteria is actually define a dynamic where-clause of a query for the domain class/Entities.